 In 2013, there were 18 existing legacy TLDs and 146 new gTLDs added for a total of 164 gTLDs.
-40% of the WHOIS ARS domain names that are sampled for this program are grandfathered domain names and are not required to adhere to the 2013 RAA.
+30% of the WHOIS ARS domain names that are sampled for this program are grandfathered domain names and are not required to adhere to the 2013 RAA.
 The 2009 RAA does not require the collection and display of Registrant email address, postal address or phone number it also does not require validation or verification of the data.
 Legacy gTLDs are defined as any domain names registered before 2013.

-Analysis: If we assume the sample of ARS domain names of 40% grandfathered domain names then we can extrapolate this to 40% of all domain names registered before 2013 MAY not have this registrant data collected, displayed, verified or validated.
-(This may account for ? domain names.
-We have asked the compliance team to provide data on this statistics but they do not track this data.
+Analysis: If we assume the sample of ARS domain names of 30% grandfathered domain names then we can extrapolate this to 30% of all domain names registered before 2013 MAY not have this registrant data collected, displayed, verified or validated.
+According to GDD this is 180,000,000 domain name registrations.
+This number continues to shrink with deletions or transfers but it is still a substantial number of domain name registrations.

 Based on this analysis, the subgroup identified the following Problems/Issues:

-All domain name registrations currently do not have to comply with the current WHOIS policies.
+All domain name registrations are not required to comply with the current WHOIS policies.
 A limited transition period is understandable but 5 years seems excessive.
 These Grandfathered domain name registrations still exist except for those that have been deleted, changed ownership or transferred to a new registrar.
-It is imaginable that the number of Grandfathered domain names will continue to stay in the 30 – 40% rate for many years to come unless we implement the 2013 RAA requirements and policies on all the domain name registrations ill respective of when they were registered.
+It is imaginable that the number of Grandfathered domain names will continue to stay in the 30% rate for many years to come unless we implement the 2013 RAA requirements and policies on all the domain name registrations ill respective of when they were registered.

-To address these issues, the subgroup proposes the following recommendation (further detailed in the next section): Require all domain name registrations to adhere to the WHOIS requirements in the 2013 Registrar Accreditation Agreement.
-Once a policy is implemented all gTLD registration must adhere to the new rules within a 12 month period
+To address these issues, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Organization to assess grandfathered domain names to determine if information is missing from the WHOIS Registrant field.
+If [X%] of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements [within Y months].

-Assess the grandfathered domain names to see if this is a problem if so a new policy should be created to ensure all gTLDs adhere to the requirements of registrant data collection in the 2013 RAA.

 g) Regional WHOIS Inaccuracy Complaints

+Data is provided by region for submitted inaccuracy complaints at the following link: https://features.icann.org/compliance/prevention-stats

+In reviewing the information less than 1% of the complaints submitted are from the African region and less than 5% of the complaints submitted are from the Latin America/Caribbean region.

 Based on this analysis, the subgroup identified the following Problems/Issues:

 It appears that there are regions of the world in which few inaccuracy complaints are submitted.
-In the chart below the global south, Africa and Latin America are underrepresented in the number of submissions.
+In the data provided the global south, Africa and Latin America, are underrepresented in the number of submissions.

-To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): Review the ARS domain names sampled for region and whether or not low submission rates are due to the lack of knowledge of WHOIS Inaccuracy tool.
+To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Organization to review the WHOIS records of gTLD domain names sampled by ARS for each region to determine whether lack of knowledge of WHOIS inaccuracy reporting tools or other critical factors are responsible for low WHOIS inaccuracy report submission rates in some regions.

 Single WHOIS Inaccuracy Report Tool